- The life expectancy of a KitchenAid mixer

 While KitchenAid makes some seriously durable appliances, at the end of the day, these are still complex machines.
 They use a variety of electrical and mechanical technologies which makes them susceptible to small, but often repairable, damage.

 The most common issue that I hear most is due to the plastic gear systems found on the KitchenAid Classic.
-This mixer is designed for home use is fitted with a nylon worm gear that is prone to getting worn down over time, and sometimes, even shred completely.
+This mixer is designed for home use and is fitted with a nylon worm gear that is prone to get worn down over time, and sometimes, even shred completely.
 Fortunately, this is a fairly easy fix.

 The Artisan and Professional series mixers, on the other hand, use a metal gear system.
 This is used on every mixer with the exception of the Classic models.
 These mixers have more powerful motors, so more force is exerted on the gears.
-Although these meal gears are significantly more robust than the plastic ones, they will also become worn down over time too.
+Although these meal gears are significantly more robust than plastic ones, they will also become worn down over time too.

 Here’s a picture of a worn-down metal gear from a professional model beside a new one.
 Notice the difference?